What is calf pain?

 The calf is made up of 2 muscles called the gastrocnemius and the soleus.
 They meet at the Achilles tendon which is attached to the heel bone.

 Overstretching or tearing either of these 2 calf muscles is known as a calf strain.
-Normally there is a sudden pain in your calf, and you may feel a pop, snap or tear.
+Normally there is a sudden pain in the calf, and you may feel a pop, snap or tear.
 A calf strain may also mean you experience the following symptoms:

 - You find it hard to rise up onto your toes.